Could This Legendary South American Rainforest Herb Help ‘Fix’ Your Damaged DNA for a Long, Healthy Life?

 It restored a high ratio of NAD+ to NADH, the cofactor that plays a key role in the production of energy.
 High levels of NAD+ (relative to NAHD) are needed for DNA repair and the activation of SIRT1.

-As impressive as this study certainly was, I don’t care to use pharmaceuticals to increase my levels of NAD+.
-That’s what led me to look closer at one of my favorite herbs...
+As impressive as this study certainly was, we’re not big fans of using pharmaceuticals to increase your levels of NAD+.
+That’s what led us to look closer at one of our favorite herbs…

 The Plant-Sourced NAD Precursor That Helped Mice Live Even Longer Than Those on Calorie Restriction

-Pau d'Arco is made from the bark of a large tropical tree, called the Pink Lapacho, found in the rainforests of the Amazon, South America and Latin America.
-It has a long history of use for a number of health concerns.
+That herb is Pau d'Arco, made from the bark of a large tropical tree with stunning pink flowers called the Pink Lapacho.
+Found in the rainforests of South America and Latin America, it has a long history of use for a number of health concerns.

 The inner lining of the bark is the tree’s most treasured part.
 It contains two valuable substances called lapachol and beta-lapachone.